openintents/members/README.md

 ### Atlas (in the future)

 Club members could receive a club membership number on their card.
 As there is no centralized user database.
 The club would publish their last used number on the Atlas network and derive a new club membership number from the current value.

+### Smart contracts (in the future)

+Blockstack Legends could use a smart contract to handle worker proposals in the future.
+Clubs in general could use a smart contract to manage rules about who is administrator of a club.

 ## Demo video of the Proof of Concept